shadow-mooses/shadow-mooses/README.md

 I've also used computation layers like pyspark and dask to process big data.

 Dabbling a bit in reinforcement learning and neural nets I can use linear regression with libraries like Pandas, SKLearn, Numpy, Matplotlib.

+I have also creatd some simple web applications using Flask.

 ## What am I working on now?